paulsammut/RoboDolf/readme.md

 by the Helm Actor.
 The Helm actor then converts the rudder and throttle commands into throttle commands for the Port and STBD thrusters.

+#### Subscriptions and Publications

+The Local Remote Actor subscribes to:

+* Controller Message

+The Local Remote Actor publishes this RDS Messages:

+* Controller Message

 ### GPS Actor

 ![Garmin GPS](images/GPS.png)